avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 ##### Duration vs. Exposure

-I decided to not use the Bonferroni Correction **Insert reason here for why Bonferroni is not good for Correlated values** The statisctial significance level is chosen to *0.05*
+The statistical significance level is chosen to *0.05*

 **Calculating Duration**